 Dates and deadlines

-Submission deadlines are at 2:00 pm ET on the final day of each submission period.
+Submission deadline is at 2:00 pm ET on the final day of the submission period.

 The Challenge began: February 14, 2018

 Submission period: September 14, 2020 – October 1, 2020

 Judging period: October 2, 2020 – November 20, 2020

 *To be eligible to submit a solution each team must submit their solution to NEI3dROC@mail.nih.gov by the deadline.